GiggleLiu/ScientificComputingForPhysicists/docs/src/chap3/tensors.md

 # Tensor Operations

 ## Einsum notation
 The einsum notation is a compact way to specify tensor contractions with a string.
-In the einsum notation, the indices of input tensors are separated by a comma `,` and the output tensor by an arrow `->`.
+In the this notation, an index (subscripts) is represented by a char, and the tensors are represented by the indices.
+The input tensors and the output tensor are separated by an arrow `->` and input tensors are separated by comma `,`.
 For example, the matrix multiplication $C_{ik} := \sum_j A_{ij}B_{jk}$ can be written as `"ij,jk->ik"`.
 The einsum notation is a powerful tool to specify tensor contractions, and it is widely used in physics, machine learning, and mathematics.

 !!! note "Example - Einsum notation"
     Unary examples: